n-claes/legolas/docs/getting-started/installation.md

 {% capture note %}
 <i class="fa fa-exclamation-triangle" aria-hidden="true"></i>
 **Note:** starting from Legolas 2.0 support for gfortran versions < 9.x is officially dropped.
-While the code may still comple and run with older versions, it is _highly recommended_ to use updated compilers.
+While the code may still compile and run with older versions, it is _highly recommended_ to use updated compilers.
 {% endcapture %}
 <div class="notice--warning">
   {{ note | markdownify }}